Feora1343/task_to_do_app/README.md

   - :black_square_button: Both tables work together as needed :heavy_exclamation_mark:**HARD**:heavy_exclamation_mark:

 ## Tasks
-- :black_square_button: Create overall organization of DOM
+- :ballot_box_with_check: Create overall organization of DOM
-  - :black_square_button: There will need to be input fields for adding tasks
+  - :ballot_box_with_check: There will need to be input fields for adding tasks
-  - :black_square_button: There will need to be a container to hold tasks
+  - :ballot_box_with_check: There will need to be a container to hold tasks
-  - :black_square_button: There will need to be another container to hold tasks that are complete
+  - :ballot_box_with_check: There will need to be another container to hold tasks that are complete
-  - :black_square_button: There will need to be a delete button
+  - :ballot_box_with_check: There will need to be a delete button
     - :black_square_button: Delete button removes task from the DOM and the database
-  - :black_square_button: There will need to be a complete button
+  - :ballot_box_with_check: There will need to be a complete button
     - :black_square_button: There will also need to be a remove completed tasks button

 - :black_square_button: AJAX POST sends new task to database